uqlibrary/uqlibrary-reusable-components/applications/libwww/readme.md

 reusable-components.appcache is a manifest file which contains a list of files that can be cached by a browser.
 Application cache file has a version number which signals to a browser that cached files were updated.
 Version is updated automatically at deployment time.

+Drupal staging calls the master branch of reusable, eg https://library.stage.drupal.uq.edu.au/contact-us calls //assets.library.uq.edu.au/master/reusable-components/libwww/load.js

+This means we can test changes on drupal before going live.
+(I beleive ITS have to give individual access to make library.staging visible to developers individually - I've been dealing with David Pollitt, October 2017)